aastopher/pyproton/README.md

 * `vpn.disconnect()` disconnect from proton VPN endpoint - (context manager): `__exit__`
 * `vpn.shuffle()` disconnects from the current VPN and connected to another

+#### Basic Usage

-**NOTE:** It is generally recommended to use `dotenv` or some secrets library to load in credentials.
+**NOTE:** It is generally recommended to use `dotenv` or another method for loading in secrets.
+Please do NOT hardcode account credentials in a production environment, this is a critical security risk!

 ```python
 import os